Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It controls whether the developers have performed their tasks.
 - [ ] It provides a template for elements that need to be included in the technical documentation.
 - [x] It creates transparency over the work inspected at the Sprint Review.
-- [ ] It trucks the percent completeness of a Product Backlog item.
+- [ ] It tracks the percent completeness of a Product Backlog item.
 - [x] It guides the Development Team is creating a forecast at the Sprint Planning.
 - [x] It defines what it takes for an Increment to be ready for release.